Naming Your Business: How to Choose, Claim + Protect Your Name

 Suggestive trademarks make abstract reference to the characteristics of the product or service they represent.
 For example, the name Under Armour evokes an image of a body covering, or armor, that goes under other clothes.
 Other Suggestive trademarks include Coppertone, Hot Pockets, and Whirlpool.

-While not as distinctive as a Fanciful or Arbitrary mark, Suggestive trademarks can still offer strong protections if they’re creative in the way they reference the product or service they represent.
+While not as distinctive as a Fanciful or Arbitrary mark, Suggestive trademarks can still offer strong protections if they’re creative in how they reference the product or service they represent.
 If the connection between the trademark and what it represents is too obvious, the mark runs the risk of becoming Descriptive or Generic.

 Descriptive